apeskinian/p4_watch-o-tron/README.md

 - ### Communication to User

     Communication to the user while they are using the site is important.
-It helps to let them know actions have been performed correctly, update them on navigation and inform them if errors occur.
+It helps to let them know actions have been performed correctly, update them on navigation, and inform them if errors occur.
 It is also important to give a visual indication for background activity so that they do not think clicking on something did not work properly.
 Watch-O-Tron uses Django messages and Bootstrap spinners to fulfil this task.

     #### Messaging

     Messages are displayed to the user in the following circumstances:
-    - All sign in and sign out processes
+    - All sign-in and sign-out processes
     - Switching between watch lists and pagination
-    - Confirmation of add, edit and deletion of watches
+    - Confirmation of add, edit, and deletion of watches
-    - Confirmation of add, edit and deletion of custom movements and lists for staff members
+    - Confirmation of add, edit, and deletion of custom movements and lists for staff members
     - Cancellation of actions
     - Form errors

-    Colour coded messages are used for clear understanding of what a message is about
+    Colour-coded messages are used for clear understanding of what a message is about:
     - Green messages are confirmation of a process completing
     - Blue messages are indicators that a process was stopped by the user (eg. cancelling the addition of a watch)
     - Red messages indicate that there has been an error

     All messages except errors are automatically dismissed after a few seconds.
-Error messages remain on screen and must be manually dismissed by the user so as to confirm that they have ackowledged it.
+Error messages remain on screen and must be manually dismissed by the user so as to confirm that they have acknowledged it.

     | Message | Screenshot |
     | :---: | :---: |